Statistikk innhold

 The statistics is based on data from all counties and municipalities in Norway.

-County and municipal accounts adapted to the chart of accounts used in KOSTRA, questionnaires and registers in Statistics Norway and the Directorate of Public Roads.
+County and municipal accounts adapted to the chart of accounts used in KOSTRA, questionnaires and registers at Statistics Norway (population), the Norwegian Public Roads Administration (the National Road Database) and the Norwegian EV Association (the charging station database) form the basis for the statistics.

 Data is reported electronically to Statistics Norway.
 The deadline for reporting is on the 15 of February.